 The terms “artificial intelligence,” “machine learning” and “deep learning” are often thrown about interchangeably, but if you’re considering a career in AI, it’s important to know how they’re different.
 According to the Oxford Living Dictionaries, artificial intelligence is “the theory and development of computer systems able to perform tasks that normally require human intelligence, such as visual perception, speech recognition, decision-making, and translation between languages.”
 Although they might be called “smart,” some AI computer systems don’t learn on their own; that’s where machine learning and deep learning come in.

 Are you an AI and Machine Learning enthusiast?
-If yes, the Post Graduate Program in AI and Machine Learning is a perfect fit for your career growth.
+If yes, the AI and ML Course is a perfect fit for your career growth.

 What is Machine Learning?

 With machine learning, computer systems are programmed to learn from data that is input without being continually reprogrammed.
 In other words, they continuously improve their performance on a task—for example, playing a game—without additional help from a human.
 Machine learning is being used in a wide range of fields: art, science, finance, healthcare—you name it.
 And there are different ways of getting machines to learn.
 Some are simple, such as a basic decision tree, and some are much more complex, involving multiple layers of artificial neural networks.
 The latter happens in deep learning.
 We’ll get to that more in a minute.

 Machine learning was made possible not just by Arthur Samuel’s breakthrough program in 1959—using a relatively simple (by today’s standards) search tree as its main driver, his IBM computer continually improved at checkers—but by the Internet as well.
 Thanks to the Internet, a vast amount of data has been created and stored, and that data can be made available to computer systems to help them “learn.”